High-temperature superconductivity from kinetic energy: Introduction

-The pairing mechanism here is clearly beyond any mean field theory given that there is no interaction term for mean field decoupling at the first place in our model.
-We will offer some intuitions on why the electrons can pair up to minimize the kinetic energy.
-We provide analytical treatments of the two-electron problem and a special limit with layer-opposite Zeeman field.
-In these special cases we can really demonstrate pairing in the two-dimensional (2D) limit.
+We offer intuitions on why the electrons can pair up to minimize the kinetic energy.
+Along with the exact-diagonalization method of the two-electron problem, we provide analytical treatments in a special limit with a layer-opposite Zeeman field.
+In these special cases, we can really demonstrate pairing in the two-dimensional (2D) limit.
 For the general case, we do not have an exact analytical solution, but we show that a generalized slave boson theory is in qualitative agreement with the DMRG results.
 In our model, we have two different carriers, the doublon $\ket{d}$ and the holon $\ket{h}$ states with charges $+1$ and $-1$ respectively.
 The $x=0$ and $x=1$ limits correspond to a product of $\ket{d}$ state and a product of $\ket{h}$ state respectively.
 The normal states close to $x=0$ and $x=1$ are two different Fermi liquids (FL), one of which violates the conventional Luttinger theorem of the Fermi volume by half of the Brillouin zone per flavor\cite{PhysRevLett.84.3370,PhysRevB.110.104517}.
 Interestingly the model can be adjusted to have a particle-hole symmetry relating these two FLs at $x=0.5$.
 As a consequence a symmetric FL is simply forbidden at $x=0.5$ and the superconductor can not be viewed as a descendant of a Fermi liquid.
 This challenges the conventional theoretical frameworks of superconductivity.
-We offer a variational wavefunction based on our generalized slave-boson theory at the doping $x=0.5$ to demonstrate the possibility of superconductivity without the need for a Fermi liquid normal state.
+We offer a variational wavefunction based on our generalized slave-boson theory at the doping $x=0.5$ to demonstrate the possibility of superconductivity without the need of a Fermi liquid normal state.